Inside one of the oldest and most expensive mansions in Charleston, which is selling for $16 million and was once owned by Abraham Lincoln’s granddaughter

 Source: Work and Money

-A living room inside the carriage house features brick walls and beamed ceilings.
+A living room inside the carriage house has brick walls and beamed ceilings.

 - source